LIV4D/AnnotationPlatform/cli/README.md

 ## Usage

-Import the package in your python script and specify the URL of our server:
+Import the package in your python script and specify the URL of your server:

 ```python
 import liv4dcli as cli